Traitor000/Incubyte-Chandrayaan-assignment/README.md

-# Chandrayaan 3 Lunar Craft Control
+# Chandrayaan 3 Lunar Craft Control | 20051636 Ashutosh Gautam

 Welcome to the Chandrayaan 3 Lunar Craft Control project!
 This project simulates the control of a lunar spacecraft using JavaScript, HTML, and CSS.
 The spacecraft receives a sequence of commands and moves, rotates, and changes direction accordingly.